All posts

 IvyLens tracked +18% average salary drift on Technology roles that were live for more than 45 days during Q1 2026.
 The highest drift was concentrated in:

-- DevOps / Platform Engineering — avg +22% over the original posted salary
+• DevOps / Platform Engineering: avg +22% on the original posted salary

 Fee implications

-More importantly, companies in this position have already demonstrated that they’re willing to spend more to solve the problem.
-That’s a fundamentally different conversation than a first-time posting.
+More importantly, companies in this position have already shown they're willing to spend more to solve the problem.
+That's a fundamentally different conversation than a first-time posting.

 Where to look in Q2

-Based on Q1 drift patterns, IvyLens is tracking elevated friction signals in Security and Data Engineering heading into Q2.
-These are roles where demand consistently outstrips supply and where companies typically move from direct hire to agency engagement within 4–6 weeks of posting.
+Based on Q1 patterns, IvyLens is tracking elevated friction signals in Security and Data Engineering heading into Q2.
+These are roles where demand consistently outstrips supply and where companies typically move from direct hire to agency engagement within 4 to 6 weeks of posting.

 The live IvyLens feed shows every role with active salary drift, sorted by win probability.
-Start a free trial to see current opportunities in your sector.
+Join the waitlist to see current opportunities in your sector.

 See the live data behind this analysis